-(a belief that there are multiple gods).
-But most will say that there is a supreme being that created the world.
-Regardless which of these sub-categories they fall into, they choose a belief system and live life in a way that seems right to them, assuming or hoping that when they die, they will not suffer punishment at the hands of a supreme being.
+supreme being.
 The atheist convinces himself that since there is no God, there is no afterlife or judgment.
 The agnostic (one who adopts a view that we cannot know whether there is a God or not) merely goes through life assuming that "since God has not made himself known," if He does exist, He will not hold people accountable.
 But for all practical purposes, he lives his life as if there is no God so we could call him a practical atheist.
 Those who hold to some type of belief in either one God or multiple gods live their lives in hope that they will somehow be good enough to avoid judgment or achieve some type of reward after they die.
-Thus, they rely upon their own goodness and generally compare themselves to other people in order to derive self-worth.
+Thus, they rely upon their own goodness and generally compare themselves to other people in order to derive selfworth.
 In their minds, if they can avoid being at the bottom of the "goodness barrel" of humanity, they will be ok after they die.
-All of these unbelieving people hold to their own opinions about God and all of their understanding of God makes Him out to be less than the righteous God as He is revealed in the Bible[3].
-The atheists convince themselves that He does not exist so there is no Righteous Judge that will hold them accountable.
+All of these unbelieving people hold to their own opinions about God and all of their understanding of God makes Him out to be less than the righteous God as He is revealed in the Bible.3 The atheists convince themselves that He does not exist so there is no Righteous Judge that will hold them accountable.
 The religious people hold to a false notion that His standards of righteousness are less than perfect and not exacting.
 They falsely hope or assume that they merit acceptance by God (or gods) merely on the basis of their own goodness.
-(Included in this group are the millions of people who prayed a "sinner's prayer" or walked an isle of a church to "receive Christ" but who's lives prove they never possessed genuine God-given faith.)
+(Included in this group are the millions of people who prayed a "sinner's prayer" or walked an isle of a church to "receive Christ" but whose lives prove they never possessed genuine God-given faith.)